 All of these experiences shaped how I balance big picture with expertly planned, incremental progress.
 And stay organized doing it.

 When I walked out on a full-time PR job with no idea what was next, I started freelancing with people I knew in New York.
 After five years of making more money on my own than in a 9-to-5, I finally decided I was talented enough to build my business with intention.

 Chances are, you’re reading this because you feel utterly lost when it comes to organizing your approach to online marketing.
 You need some kind of girl scout map to your big, fancy goals.
 Something easy to follow that still impresses your friends, because who knows which way’s North anymore?
 (Answer: New Yorkers.
 Only New Yorkers.)

 My team and I break everything down so it feels easy to implement.
 Not only that, but we approach marketing with heart.
 Which, yes, sounds corny as hell—but doesn’t it also sound wonderful?

 Want to know even more about me?

-This is the section where I tell potentially embarrassing stories from my childhood, and you think, “Omg, me too!
-I also pretended to be Whitney Houston!”
+This is the section where I tell embarrassing stories from my childhood, and you think, “Omg, me too!
+I also wanted to be Whitney Houston!”